Which Insurance Covers IVF?

 Aetna

 Its broad online library of tools, recordings, and resources around infertility will assist you with learning about fertility care and how to get to it.
-While Aetna’s plans vary on what they cover, if your plan covers infertility, you can get treatment for things like diagnostic tests including physical exams and treatments like in vitro fertilization, assisted reproductive technologies, and artificial insemination.
-They exclude individuals trying to get pregnant at over 40 years of age, from some of their fertility healthcare.
+While Aetna’s plans vary on what they cover, if your plan covers infertility, you can get treatment for things like diagnostic tests, including physical exams and treatments like in vitro fertilization, assisted reproductive technologies, and artificial insemination.
+They exclude individuals trying to get pregnant at over 40 years of age from some of their fertility healthcare.

 Wellcare

 Wellcare offers Medicaid and Medicare coverage that also incorporates some fertility coverage.
-Its coverage supports individuals who experience infertility between the ages of 21 and 44.
-They cover fundamental infertility services like semen analysis, endometrial biopsy, treatment of ovulatory dysfunction, and testis biopsies.
+Its range supports individuals who experience infertility between the ages of 21 and 44.
+They cover essential infertility services like semen analysis, endometrial biopsy, treatment of ovulatory dysfunction, and testis biopsies.
 They also cover comprehensive infertility services like pelvic ultrasounds, laparotomy, and artificial insemination.
 They do not cover things like in vitro fertilization, donor ovum or donor sperm, storage expenses, or reversals of vasectomies.

 Progyny